sleire/bea513/README.md

-# BEA513 Topics in Probability and Stocahstic Processes
+# BEA513 Topics in Probability and Stochastic Processes